whosonfirst/whosonfirst-www/www/blog/2023/06/07/state-of-the-gazetteer/index.md

 Most of the **AAAA** and **AAA** countries (see section above) have a 5- or 10-year census, and we attempt to incorporate polygon data from their most recent census &/or INSPIRE-related open data efforts.
 Some eastern European countries have earlier 2013 vintage locality polygons.
 Generally region and county level changes less per year, with the localadmin level experiencing more consolidation and occasional splits on an annual basis (~1% change per year).

 When Who’s On First observes a change in a country’s administrative subdivisions we add the new or changed features with an [inception](https://github.com/whosonfirst/whosonfirst-properties/blob/main/properties/edtf/README.md#inception) date, and mark the old ones with a [cessation](https://github.com/whosonfirst/whosonfirst-properties/blob/main/properties/edtf/README.md#cessation) date using the expressive U.S. [Library of Congress' Extended Date/Time Format](https://github.com/whosonfirst/whosonfirst-dates) (EDTF) syntax.
 When possible, we also point back and forth between new and old with [supersedes](https://github.com/whosonfirst/whosonfirst-properties/blob/main/properties/wof/README.md#supersedes) and [supersedes_by](https://github.com/whosonfirst/whosonfirst-properties/blob/main/properties/wof/README.md#superseded_by) properties.
 This allows older administrative units to be queried within a date range in the SQLite distribution (while the Shapefile distribution excludes non-current records).
 We’ve also experimented with the same for countries, like the former [Yugoslavia](https://whosonfirst.org/blog/2017/06/29/tackling-space-and-time-in-whosonfirst/), which we discussed in an earlier blog post, and for the 2016 French “region” level consolidation (for example the WOF `macroregion` of [Rhone-Alpes](https://spelunker.whosonfirst.org/id/404227439/) was consolidated into the new  [Auvergne-Rhone-Alpes](https://spelunker.whosonfirst.org/id/1108826389/) WOF `macroregion`).

+We catalog changes to our place data in the [CHANGELOG](https://github.com/whosonfirst-data/whosonfirst-data/blob/master/CHANGELOG.md) by year, month, and country.

 ### Select data properties